dginhoux/ansible_role.ginhouxnet.timesync/README.md

-Role Name
+ginhouxnet.timesync
 =========

-This ansible role can configure chrony OR ntp for clock synchronization
+This ansible role can configure chrony OR ntp for clock synchronization ; it allow a easier switch between chrony and ntp.

 Requirements